Eastern Europe: Government and Economy

 When everyone is ready to continue, unlock the next section.

-Write a question you have about how the Soviet Union and its collapse caused change in Eastern Europe.
+Write a question you have about how the Soviet Union and how the collapse of communism caused changes in Eastern Europe.

 Discuss student responses and set them as guiding questions for this experience.